HuYuzhang/HuYuzhang.github.io/index.md

 ### Experience
-- Deployment and Acceleration of Real-Time Super-Reolution Neural-Network on Edge Devices, Internship in Amazon Lab126, Beijing.
+- Deployment and Acceleration of Real-Time Super-Reolution Neural-Network on Edge Devices, Internship in Amazon Lab126, Beijing, from 2022.6 to 2022.10.
-- Algorithm Engineer of Video Coding, Full-time Job in Alibaba Cloud, Hangzhou.
+- Algorithm Engineer of Video Coding and Processing, Full-time Job in Alibaba Cloud, Hangzhou, will start from 2023.7.

 ### Skill
-- C++
+- C++, Python
-- Python
+- PyTorch, TensorFlow
-- PyTorch
+- HEVC, VVC
-- 日本語 (JLPT N2)
+- Chinese (Mandarin and Shanghainese), English (CET-6), Japanese (JLPT N2)

 ------------------------------------
 So that's all about my research.
 What I want to show next is how I enjoy the world.